specialprocedures/igdr.ch/content/about.md

 I am an experienced researcher, engineer and coordinator specialising in data and code for non-profits and think tanks.
 As a skilled and creative technologist, and love to use complex, novel datasets to deliver outstanding, impactful research.

-If you're interested in working with me or just want to say hi, feel free to reach out by email (ian@igdr.ch), on [LinkedIn](https://www.linkedin.com/in/igdrch/), or on [Signal](https://signal.me/#eu/Om0PCx4kCcCtoRA6AzSTYFC5XiWVmFeEkf-1X5l3ON2GpHb2jj9Bs5vhUD7Ca_-o).
+If you're interested in working with me or just want to say hi, feel free to reach out by [email](mailto:ian@igdr.ch), on [LinkedIn](https://www.linkedin.com/in/igdrch/), or on [Signal](https://signal.me/#eu/Om0PCx4kCcCtoRA6AzSTYFC5XiWVmFeEkf-1X5l3ON2GpHb2jj9Bs5vhUD7Ca_-o).

 You can find me on Github as [specialprocedures](https://github.com/specialprocedures/).